theNewDynamic/hugo-module-tnd-forms/README.md

 ```

 **checkboxes|radios**:
-  A mutiple choice field using either checkboxes or radios.
-Use `radios` type for radios and `checkboxes` for multiple checboxes.
+  A multiple choice field using either checkboxes or radios.
+Use `radios` type for radios and `checkboxes` for multiple checkboxes.

 ```yaml
   - name: source